phiIIie/VRYv2/readme.md

 ## Features
 - Display of hidden names
 - Display of agents and teamsides
-- Europa and Northamerica support
+- Europe and North America support
 - Interval state changes

 ## Hardware requirements